-- Be aware of any embers or fires starting in materials against or close to the building.
-Designated onsite responsible persons to use available water supplies to douse the embers/fires if necessary. - ☐ If necessary, cautiously begin to open windows to maintain tenable conditions inside. - If necessary, move to the designated 'Post Fire Front Shelter Area' (or an area that has already burnt) if the building catches fire and conditions inside become untenable.
+- Be aware of any embers or fires starting in the immediate area or close to nearby buildings.
+Designated onsite responsible persons to use available water supplies to douse the embers/fires if necessary. - Do not allow any onsite persons to leave the property until the roads have been checked by the appropriate authorities.

-8.6.
+3.7.
 RECOVERY